The Kenyan factory that transformed into a surgical mask assembly line overnight

 The factory’s shift in production reflects a dire need for even the most basic protective equipment here.
 Like Kenya, most African countries have little experience manufacturing medical supplies, instead relying on imports from China and foreign aid.

-But as the coronavirus spreads more widely on the continent, African governments are coming up against stiff competition from heavily industrialized economies in bids for masks and other gear.
+But as the novel coronavirus spreads more widely on the continent, African governments are coming up against stiff competition from heavily industrialized economies in bids for masks and other gear.
 Some are relying almost entirely on donations made by Chinese billionaire Jack Ma, who has shipped 6 million masks to Africa, in addition to huge numbers of gloves, swabs, protective suits and even 500 ventilators.
 Kenya alone says it needs 15 million masks.

 African countries are not the only ones struggling to provide enough masks for their health workers — nor is Africa the only place receiving millions of them from China.
 But while wealthier countries are counting on huge corporations to bridge the supply gap, others are turning to humbler means.

 In Mexico, for instance, hundreds of small businesses are switching to mask production — as are prisoners, who are being put to work on mask assembly lines.
-And in the Palestinian territories, a shoe factory has switched over to masks, and an engineer duo is even making their own ventilators.
+And in the Palestinian territories, a shoe factory has switched over to masks, and an engineering duo are making their own ventilators.

 In this small county 100 miles east of Nairobi, the governor decided last month that she was fed up with waiting on imports or donations from China.
 She knew how quickly the coronavirus could spread: Not only was she Kenya’s health minister 15 years ago, but her daughter and son-in-law became two of Kenya’s first 10 confirmed cases upon returning from a trip to Spain.